Aliases for DYNC1LI1 Gene

 The protein encoded by this gene belongs to light intermediate subunit family, whose members are components of the multiprotein cytoplasmic dynein complex, which is involved in intracellular trafficking and chromosome segregation during mitosis.
 The protein plays a role in moving the spindle assembly checkpoint (SAC) from kinetochores to spindle poles.
 The protein may also mediate binding to other cargo molecules to facilitate intracellular vesicle trafficking. [provided by RefSeq, Jul 2016]

 GeneCards Summary for DYNC1LI1 Gene

 DYNC1LI1 (Dynein Cytoplasmic 1 Light Intermediate Chain 1) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and Salmonella infection (KEGG).
-GO annotations related to this gene include poly(A) RNA binding and microtubule motor activity.
+Among its related pathways are COPI-independent Golgi-to-ER retrograde traffic and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include microtubule motor activity.
 An important paralog of this gene is DYNC1LI2.

 UniProtKB/Swiss-Prot for DYNC1LI1 Gene

 Acts as one of several non-catalytic accessory components of the cytoplasmic dynein 1 complex that are thought to be involved in linking dynein to cargos and to adapter proteins that regulate dynein function.
 Cytoplasmic dynein 1 acts as a motor for the intracellular retrograde motility of vesicles and organelles along microtubules.
 May play a role in binding dynein to membranous organelles or chromosomes.
 Probably involved in the microtubule-dependent transport of pericentrin.
 Is required for progress through the spindle assembly checkpoint.
 The phosphorylated form appears to be involved in the selective removal of MAD1L1 and MAD1L2 but not BUB1B from kinetochores.